Participating in the Practice Performance quality improvement registry allows for Meaningful Use 2 attestation.

 At a glance, the DARTNet Institute is:

 A quality improvement registry endorsed by a national professional society for Meaningful Use 2 attestation.

 Secure, reliable datasets of health information from many organizations for improving quality and fostering research.

 Researchers examining patient health information to determine what's happening in real-life practice.

 Healthcare providers engaging with their peers across the country to learn the best way to care for patients.

-The nine distinct research networks that make up DARTNet Institute offer access to approximately 12.5 million patient visits per year, 5 million patient lives, and approximately five billion data points.
+The 12 distinct research networks that make up DARTNet Institute offer access to over 12 million patient visits per year, 5 million patient lives, and approximately five billion data points.